On love…

 To return home at eventide with gratitude;

+And then to sleep with a prayer for the beloved in your heart and a song of praise upon your lips."
 Most days it feels as if I fail miserably.
 I'm still writing in my intention journal.
 In addition to penning "my love is greater than my fear", I've added "I am causing the least amount of harm"…and still focus on my desire to live a life of grace.
 There is also space in the little moleskin book to allow for brutal honesty, wants and wishes.

 As I wrote a month ago, I was choosing to do a photo blog for an indeterminate period of time.
 Words were hard.
 Feelings…so big inside, I'd battle with myself as to what to write about.
 The more I paint the more I see how painting reflects my life and how solutions to life problems come to light by resolving conflicts on canvas…and so needed the visual concentration.